Pakistan to tell U.S. it won't accept limits on tactical nuclear arms

 But it did not offer Pakistan what it craved, she said - recognition as a legitimate supplier of nuclear technology.

-Reporting by Mehreen Zahra-Malik in Islamabad and David Brunnstrom in Washington; additional reporting by Andrea Shalal in Washington; Additional reporting by Amjad Ali; Writing by Katharine Houreld; Editing by Tom Heneghan and Eric Beech
+Additional reporting by Amjad Ali; Writing by Katharine Houreld; Editing by Tom Heneghan